SamNazar/codewords-game/README.md

 # codewords-game
-A local multiplayer hidden word game made with Python, Bottle, and Knockout.js
+A local multiplayer hidden word game made with Python3, Bottle, and Knockout.js

 By default, running codewords.py will start a local server on port 4000.
 You can change the settings in `config/settings.py`.